iterative/cml.dev/content/docs/self-hosted-runners.md

 [command reference](/doc/ref/runner)).
 Notable options are:

 - `--labels=<...>`: One or more (comma-delimited) labels (e.g. `cml,gpu`).
-- `--idle-timeout=<seconds>`: Seconds to wait for jobs before shutting down.
+- `--idle-timeout=<seconds>`: Seconds to wait for jobs before terminating.
-- `--single`: Shutdown runner after one workflow run.
+- `--single`: Terminate runner after one workflow run.
 - `--reuse`: Don't launch a new runner if an existing one has the same name or overlapping labels.
 - `--cloud={aws,azure,gcp,kubernetes}`: Cloud compute provider to host the